Can You Have a Guide Dog If You’re in the Philippines and You are Blind?

 Guide dogs and their characteristics

-According to my installed dictionary, “A guide dog is a dog trained to guide a blind.”
-Sounds amusing?
-Actually, a guide dog is not just capable of assisting the blind but it can also give love and affection.
+According to my installed dictionary, “A guide dog is a dog trained to guide a blind person.”
+Amusing?
+Actually, a guide dog is not just capable of helping the blind; it also offers love and affection.
 Sounds romantic?

 Size of the dog, their temperament and their traits

-So the conclusion is, it would be better if you choose a breed that is not easily intimidated during his work.
-But the next question is, what are the breeds available for this type of job?
+In short it’s best to choose a breed that won’t be easily intimidated while working.
+But the next question is: what breeds are suitable for this type of job?

 The three most popular breeds used as guide dogs